 Two years may seem like a long time.
 However, it may be necessary to conduct a complex investigation to find out who is at fault for your loved one's death.

-You need to contact a Fort Worth wrongful death attorney as soon as possible after your loved one's death.
+You need to contact a personal injury attorney as soon as possible after your loved one's death.
 This will provide your attorney with enough time to fully investigate what happened and build a strong case on your behalf that gives you the best chance of obtaining fair compensation.

 If you have suffered the loss of a loved one, turn to an experienced attorney who can assist you through this difficult time.
 The attorneys of Stephens, Anderson & Cummings are equipped to handle these personal matters and can guide you in filing the appropriate claim should you choose to do so.